flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 ### Defining the problem {.tabs-close}

-As you can see, the architecture of the graphics sub-system is quite complex, so it's interpreted differently depending on the needs:
+As you can see, the architecture of the graphics subsystem is quite complex, so it's interpreted differently depending on the needs:

 ### As a *powerful* 2D console